tkilla77/ksr_webapp_intro/README.md

 We have seen above how to make dynamic HTTP requests using Javascript, which allows us to modify the web page without reloading the entire page.

-The response came from the `wiewarm.ch` server, and we have to yet given any thought to how the response was generated.
+The response came from the `wiewarm.ch` server, and we have not yet given any thought to how the response was generated.
 Possibly, the server has many files for each public pool and its temperatures - on the other hand, it is more likely that the temperatures are stored in a database and the response is dynamically generated for each request.

 This is also what we would like to achieve, in order to for example play a web game that is executed on the server.